ZECTBynmo/require-patch/README.md

 });
 ```

-# Note: Only works in native node environments that don't do static preprocessing of require()'s (Mocha, webpack, etc)
+### Note: Only works in native node environments that don't do static preprocessing of require()'s (Mocha, webpack, etc. don't work)